Colonel James Walker: Later service

 During the North-West Rebellion of 1885 Walker commanded a home guard in Calgary.

 In 1905 Walker created the 15th Light Horse regiment, and commanded it with the rank of lieutenant-colonel.
 In 1911, Walker became the Honorary Lieutenant Colonel of the 23rd Alberta Rangers.

 During the First World War, at the age of 70, Walker went overseas as a captain in the 238th Forestry Battalion (a unit of the Canadian Forestry Corps) and was later promoted to major.
 He returned to Calgary in 1919.

 Civic duty

-Walker chaired the Calgary Citizen's Committee, established a school district for Calgary, chaired the school board, directed the first general hospital and sat as president of several pioneer and police veteran associations between 1885 and 1919.
-He was also the first Boy Scout leader and founded the Calgary Agricultural Society which later merged to become the Calgary Exhibition and Stampede.
+Walker chaired Calgary's "Citizen's Committee" (elecfed in 1883), established a school district for Calgary, chaired the school board, directed the first general hospital and sat as president of several pioneer and police veteran associations between 1885 and 1919.
+He was also the first Boy Scout leader and founded the Calgary Agricultural Society, which later became the Calgary Exhibition and Stampede.